isb-cgc/readthedocs/docs/source/sections/gcp-info/gcp-info2/LaunchVM.rst

 Prerequisites
 =============

-1) Enable the following APIs in your Google Cloud Project:
+#.
+Enable the following APIs in your Google Cloud Project:
   * Google Compute Engine
   * Google Cloud Storage
-2) Check the IAM & Admin section of the Cloud Console to verify that you have "Editor" or "Owner" privileges in your Google Cloud Project, otherwise you won’t be    able to create any VMs!
+#.
+Check the IAM & Admin section of the Cloud Console to verify that you have "Editor" or "Owner" privileges in your Google Cloud Project, otherwise you won’t be    able to create any VMs.

 Via the Google Cloud Console
 =============================

-An instructional video on how to launch a VM can be found on the Google CLoud Platform youtube page:  `Video: How to launch a VM <https://youtu.be/1XH0gLlGDdk>`_.
+An instructional video on how to launch a VM can be found on the Google Cloud Platform youtube page:  `How to launch a VM <https://youtu.be/1XH0gLlGDdk>`_.

 Try it yourself:
-On your Google Cloud Platform console page for your project Navigate to the menu icon in the far upper Select the menu icon in the far upper-left corner, and then choose "Compute Engine" from the flyout panel.
+On your Google Cloud Platform project console page:

-You will now be on the "VM instances" page.
-(There are may other pages that are accessible from the left side-panel.)
+#.
+Navigate to the menu icon in the far upper-left corner, and then choose "Compute Engine" from the panel.
+Choose the "VM" instances page.

+#.
 The first time you visit this page, you will see two options: "Create Instance" or "Take the quickstart".
-After the first time, you may see a different page with a list of existing (running or stopped) VMs with a CPU utilization graph.
-At the top of this page, you will see options to "CREATE INSTANCE", "CREATE INSTANCE GROUP", "RESET", "START", "STOP", and "DELETE" VM instances.
+After the first time, you may see a different page with a list of existing (running or stopped) VMs.
+At the top of this page, you will see options to "CREATE INSTANCE".
 After selecting the "Create Instance" option, you will be sent to the "Create an instance" page where defaults will be selected for the Name, Zone, Machine type, etc: